Prepay starter bonus icon

 Healthcare system

 Canada's publicly funded healthcare system, known as Medicare, differs significantly from the US system.
 US citizens can access this system after obtaining permanent residence or a work permit and meeting provincial residency requirements.
-Key points include:

-- universal coverage for medically necessary services
+• Universal coverage for medically necessary services

-- longer wait times for non-emergency procedures compared to the US
+• Longer wait times for non-emergency procedures compared to the US

-- prescription drugs are not universally covered, though some provinces offer drug plans
+• Prescription drugs are not universally covered, though some provinces offer drug plans

 IMPORTANT NOTE!
 There may be a waiting period of up to three months before new residents can access provincial health insurance.